Heather's Journey from International Affairs to Social Work

 At Children’s National service excellence isn’t limited to the way we treat our patients and families.
 “There are times when I do things that aren’t part of my job but if a nurse says she needs towels and I’m standing there I’m going to run and get towels, or help push a bed down a hallway, because that’s part of being on a team,” said Heather.
 “We are so good at taking care of our patients but we also need to take care of each other.”

-Social Work at Children’s National is special
+Social Work at Children’s National

 Children’s National views social work as a vital part of the psychosocial care of our patients and their families.
 “Families don’t just come to us for medical care they come to us for comprehensive care, and that includes psychosocial well-being.
 Every family can use a little extra care and attention,” said Heather.
 Heather explained that for the majority of adult hospitals, social workers perform more of a case management function versus serving the psychosocial needs of patients and their families.
 “Case managers are an absolutely vital part of any care team, they are able to pull information together to ensure a safe discharge but I think the model we have here is very much a dyad of social work and case management.”
 In a model that only has a case manager, the psychosocial needs of the family can sometimes go unmet, because focusing only on discharge planning and home care needs are just pieces of the puzzle.
 “I’m grateful to Children’s that they recognize the value of social work and understand that we can make kids physically better but if the psychosocial needs of the whole family are not met, we haven’t done our job. “